anoadragon453/assbolt/README.md

 enabled on your Passbolt account, you will be prompted for a six-digit TOTP code on every startup.

+> [!WARNING]
-Warning: It's strongly advised to not put all necessary secrets to log in to your Passbolt account in an unencrypted file on disk.
+> It's strongly advised to not put all necessary secrets to log in to
+> your Passbolt account in an unencrypted file on disk.

 To retrieve your passbolt private key file, go to https://<YOUR_PASSBOLT_URL>/app/settings/keys and click on Download Private Key